 - 2) Setup with RGB LED fixtures having more than one pixel each: - In this situation decide if the merge source should control the entire fixture as one unit (all pixels the same color) or if independent control over each pixel in the fixture is needed.
-In the former case, use the "Single RGB 8-bit" merge type for the fixtures. - 3) Setup with LED fixtures having RGB plus other colors (e.g., white or amber pixels): - The color output of Mbox is limited to RGB and RGB's inverse, CMY.
-There isn't a standard way to convert an RGB color to RGBW or RGBA, and each LED fixture manufacturer uses different methods when they do this.
-The simplest solution is to let Mbox control the RGB pixels and then use merge data to control the additional colored pixels.
+In the former case, use the "Single RGB 8-bit" merge type for the fixtures.
+In the latter case, use the "Full Profile" merge type for the fixtures. - 3) Setup with LED fixtures having RGB plus other colors (e.g., white or amber pixels): - The color output of Mbox is limited to RGB and RGB's inverse, CMY.
+There isn't a standard way to convert an RGB color to RGBW or RGBA, and each LED fixture manufacturer uses different methods when they do this. - One solution is to let Mbox control the RGB pixels and then use merge data to control the additional colored pixels.
 While the color selection won't be automatic, this will allow precise control over the color of the fixture.
-Use either the "Full Profile" or "Profile Non-Pixels Force" merge type. - 4) Setup with fixtures having additional parameters that need some form of control (e.g., moving lights): - Because Mbox can only generate color data for pixel mapping output, and because moving lights have additional parameters, some other source of control the additional parameters is needed.
+Use either the "Full Profile" or "Profile Non-Pixels Force" merge type. - The RGBW and RGBW\2 pixel types provide two different methods for converting the RGB color to RGBW color data.
+The RGBW pixel type sets the RGB channels to the RGB color of the pixel and sets the W channel to the CIE luma calculated value for the dimmest of the R, G, or B channels.
+The RGBW\2 pixel type finds the overall hue of the RGB color of the pixel and as the color becomes brighter/lighter adds in the W channel and reduces the RGB channels. - 4) Setup with fixtures having additional parameters that need some form of control (e.g., moving lights): - Because Mbox can only generate color data for pixel mapping output, and because moving lights have additional parameters, some other source of control the additional parameters is needed.
 In situations like this, the fixture profile should include either parked pixels or unpatched channels for the additional parameters. - Parked pixels can be used to set the additional parameters to fixed values.
 Useful for locking things like pan and tilt or the dimmer.
 If parked pixels are used in a profile and need to be overridden with merge data, the "Profile Non-Pixels Force" merge type must be used, otherwise the parked pixel values cannot not be affected by merge data.
 This can be quite useful if there are times when the merge data will not be present and you still want the parameters still need to have a useful value (albeit fixed). - If the fixture profile has unpatched channels for the additional parameters, then merge data can be passed through when using either the "Full Profile" or "Profile Non-Pixels Force" merge type.
 However, when using unpatched channels, merge data must be provided all the time for fixture parameters that need to be at a level above 0. - Parked pixels and unpatched channels can be combined, but keep in mind that if the parked pixel values need to be overridden the "Profile Non-Pixels Force" merge type must be used.